MiracleDevs/Paradigm.ORM/doc/articles/5.dbfirst/index.md

 ```

 First of all, you need to provide the database type you're planning to use.
 The database type needs to be supported by the ORM.
 Additionally, you need to include a connection string allowing the tool to connect to the database.
 When configuring the connection string, remember that the user should have permissions to retrieve schema information.
-Internally, the DbFirst will utilize the @MiracleDevs.ORM.Data.Database.Schema.ISchemaProvider to obtain the tables, views, procedures, columns, constraints and parameters to create the object model.
+Internally, the DbFirst will utilize the @Paradigm.ORM.Data.Database.Schema.ISchemaProvider to obtain the tables, views, procedures, columns, constraints and parameters to create the object model.
 The configuration also expects the database name and output filename to save the object model.

 > [!NOTE]
 > The object model produced by this tool is a `json` file with a specific format that the Code Generator tool understands.
 When fed to the Code Generator tool, this configuration file allows generation of all the scaffolding code and necessary files, making for a true DbFirst workflow.